Friday, January 14, 2011

 - Add the potatoes and the cabbage to the boiling water.

-- Let the vegetables cook for 10 minutes (or only for 5 minutes if using dried pasta).
+- Let the vegetables cook for 12-13 minutes (5 minutes if using dried pasta).

-- Toss the (uncooked) pasta into the boiling water and keep cooking for another 5 minutes (or 10 minutes if using dried pasta).
+- Toss the (uncooked) pasta into the boiling water and keep cooking for another 2-3 minutes (10 minutes if using dried pasta).

-- At this point start assembling the dish directly into each individual bowl.
-To ensure that the cheese will melt, start layering the ingredients alternating some of the pasta and vegetables with a sprinkle of Parmigiano, a few cheese slices and some melted butter.
+- At this point start assembling the dish directly into individual bowls.
+Start layering the ingredients alternating some of the pasta and vegetables with a sprinkle of Parmigiano, a few cheese slices and some melted butter.
 Repeat 2 or 3 times using up all of the ingredients, ending with a layer of pasta and vegetables and a sprinkle of Parmigiano.

-- Add some black pepper and serve immediately without stirring.
+- Add some black pepper and serve without stirring.

 I have some dried pizzocheri from Italy.
 It would be nice to see on how they compare from the home maden I did in the past.
 They may help me to refine the recipe.
 I'll let you know if I figure anything useful out.